Online communication

 Viewpoints

-A large body of literature has been generated about the negative impacts of online communication, and most critics bemoan the loss of one-on-one contact, suggesting, for example, that e-mail lacks the personal touch of a handwritten letter.
+A large body of literature has been generated regarding the negative impacts of online communication, and most critics lament the loss of one-on-one contact, suggesting, for example, that email lacks the personal touch of a handwritten letter.
 Some critics argue that online communication has opened up new behaviors for teenagers such as cyberbullying, which refers to taunting, derogatory comments, and untruths posted on social media about individuals.
 In some cases, this behavior has been so psychologically damaging that victims have committed suicide.
 A number of studies have found links between the rise in online communication and the increase in social alienation, particularly among teenagers.
 Others insist that online communication promotes shyness.
 Kathleen Long, Ben Judd, Joan O'Mora, and Jerry Allen (2006) examined 270 students at a medium-sized university in the northeastern United States and 152 adults employed at the middle-management level or above, discovering no evidence of a link between communication apprehension and computer anxiety.
 Their studies did, however, indicate that individuals with high levels of communication anxiety were more likely than others to perceive that other online users were more emotional, less verbally immediate, more inclined to be domineering, or were less capable of intimacy.

 Advocates of online communication laud the ease with which it allows instant communication across the globe.
 Online communication has allowed individuals instant access to daily news, healthcare information, banking accounts, research resources such as e-books and online databases, and online ordering that requires no shopping trips.
 One of the biggest advantages of online communication is its ability to allow separated families and friends to remain in touch with one another.
 Facebook, the top social media site, reported in 2022 that it had 2.93 billion users.
-Of these users, 145.4 million of its users were between 55 and 64 and another 114.1 million were over the age of 65.
+Of these users, 145.4 million of its users were between ages 55 and 64 and another 114.1 million were over the age of 65.
 That participation is due in large part to the desire of older users to brag about their grandchildren and to remain in contact with high school or college friends or with former colleagues.
 Grandparents who live in separate states or countries are able to see photographs of their grandchildren growing up and follow the daily lives of their children and grandchildren.
 Online communication has also become an integral part of the communication process for separated military families.
-Therapists working with these families find that online communication is useful in dealing with psychological situations involving marital conflict, depression, post-traumatic stress disorder (PTSD), alcohol abuse, and vulnerability to suicide (Rea, Behnke, Huff & Allen, 2015).
+Therapists working with these families find that online communication is useful in dealing with psychological situations involving marital conflict, depression, post-traumatic stress disorder (PTSD), alcohol abuse, and vulnerability to suicide (Rea, et al., 2015).

 More than any other forum for online communication, Facebook has been alternately praised and vilified.
 Critics complain of the inanities involved in reading about what someone is having for dinner every night.
 Three-fourths of Facebook users are female.
 Its population is made up of users from all ages, races, ethnicities, religious and political alliances, and sexual orientations.
-In 2022, 1.62 billion people logged on daily to the social media giant to discover what their "friends" were doing.
+In 2025, 3.07 billion people logged on daily to the social media giant to discover what their "friends" were doing.
 Facebook users "friend" someone for a number of reasons and not necessarily because of friendship.
-Deborah Chambers (2013) found that some of the most cited reasons for responding to a friend request were because the person is a friend in the real world; because the person is a family member, friend, or colleague; because having a lot of friends makes one appear popular to others; to support a brand or follow a celebrity, writer, or cause; to look cool; and to gain access to posts written by online friends.
+Deborah Chambers found that some of the most cited reasons for responding to a friend request were because the person is a friend in the real world; because the person is a family member, friend, or colleague; because having a lot of friends makes one appear popular to others; to support a brand or follow a celebrity, writer, or cause; to look cool; and to gain access to posts written by online friends.

-Online communication faced a major challenge that threatened the status quo of Facebook and conceivably social media in general in March 2018 when news broke that the social media giant had enabled the Britain-based data analysis firm Cambridge Analytica, hired to help Donald Trump win the 2016 election, to access personal information about more than 50 million users.
+Online communication faced a major challenge that threatened the status quo of Facebook and conceivably social media in general in March 2018 when news broke that the social media giant had enabled the Britain-based data analysis firm Cambridge Analytica, hired to help Donald Trump win the 2016 election, to access personal information about more than fifty million users.
 Responding to public outcry, founder Mark Zuckerberg appeared before Congress to answer questions, and Facebook announced new privacy policies.
 Government agencies in both the United States and Europe launched investigations into the firm, and the #DeleteFacebook movement gained momentum.
 The movement did not succeed in reducing Facebook's impact, as evidenced by the increasing number of users the platform drew.

 Bibliography

 Brossard, D., & Scheufele, D. (2022, Feb.
 10).
 The chronic growing pains of communicating science online.
-Science, 375, 613-14, doi.org/10.1126/science.abo0668
+Science, 375, 613-14, doi:10.1126/science.abo0668

 Goggin, G., & McLelland, Mark.
 (Eds.).
 (2017).
-The Routledge companion to global Internet histories.
-New York: Routledge.
+The Routledge Companion to Global Internet Histories.
+Routledge.

 Li, C. et al. (2022).
 Does the internet bring people closer together or further apart?
 The impact of internet usage on interpersonal communications.
-Behavioral Sciences, 12(11).
-DOI: 10.3390/bs12110425
+Behavioral Sciences, 12(11). doi:10.3390/bs12110425.

 Long, K., Judd, B., O'Mara, J., & Allen, J. (2006).
 Orientations toward communication, computer anxiety, and the development of personal and professional relationships face-to-face and online.
 Conference Papers – International Communication Association.
 2006 Annual Meeting, 1–4.

 Oster, L., & Zahavi, D. (2023).
 Sociality and embodiment: Online communication during and after COVID-19.
-Foundations of Science, 28, 1125-1142.
-DOI: 10.1007/s10699-022-09861-1
+Foundations of Science, 28, 1125-1142. doi:10.1007/s10699-022-09861-1

 Paz, V., Moore, M., & Creel, T. (2017).
 Academic integrity in an online business communication environment.
 Journal of Multidisciplinary Research, 9(2), 57–72.